RobPierce/angular1-tour-of-heroes/README.md

 1. Run Webpack server which uses the TypeScript compiler and watch for changes `webpack-dev-server`

+1. Uncomment the script tag that loads bundle.js

 Alternative:

 1. Run the TypeScript compiler and watch for changes `npm run tsc`

 1. Open 2nd terminal and launch the app in the browser `npm start`

+1. Uncomment the script tag that calls SystemJS.